object

 object (plural objects)

-- A thing that has physical existence.
+- A thing that has physical existence but is not alive.

 Physical definition